 2. Know what you can afford

-It’s fun to fantasize about a dream home with all the trimmings, but you should try to only purchase what you can reasonably afford.
+It’s fun to fantasize about a dream home with every imaginable bell and whistle, but you should really only purchase what you can reasonably afford.

 “Most analysts believe you should not spend more than 30 percent of your gross monthly income on home-related costs,” says Katsiaryna Bardos, associate professor of finance at Fairfield University in Fairfield, Connecticut.